ShipBit/wingman-ai/README.md

 Before you ask: You can change all of these providers in the `config.yaml` file.
 We're not affiliated with any of them, and we're not paid by them.

 Talking to a Wingman is like chatting with ChatGPT.
 This means that you can customize their behavior by giving them a `context` (or `system`) prompt as starting point for your conversation.
 You can also just tell them how to behave and they will remember that during your conversation.
-ATC and board-computer use vey different prompts, so they behave very differently.
+ATC and board-computer use very different prompts, so they behave very differently.
 See `config.yaml` for more information.

 The magic happens when you configure _commands_ or key bindings.
 GPT will then try to match your request with the configured commands and execute them for you.
 It will automatically choose the best matching command based only on its name, so make sure you give it a good one (e.g. `RequestLandingPermission`).